 2. Eat Weird or Spicy Foods

-You can also decide to eat weird or spicy foods after hitting specific sub milestones.
-Viewers love watching people eat spicy peppers (bonus points if you can set a 3-minute timer between the time eating it to when you drink milk or eat bread to relieve the pain) or strange foods such as dried tarantulas.
+You can also decide to eat weird or spicy foods after hitting specific sub-milestones.
+Viewers love watching people eat spicy food, such as peppers (bonus points if you can set a 3-minute timer between the time eating it to when you drink milk or eat bread to relieve the pain) or strange foods, such as dried tarantulas.

 3. Play a Different Game

 If your community has frequently asked you to try out a new game (or to play a specific game with them), turn that into a subathon prize.
 This also works for specific categories (such as an art or music stream).